axelvaldez/radical-companies/_posts/4-radical-model/2023-03-11-the-radical-foundation-house.markdown

  <p>Yesterday we had a discussion about a way of reframing the <span class="_quotespan"><span class="_paradigm">Radical</span> model</span>.
 After having slept over it, I woke up with an image of a building where,</p>
   <ul>
    <li>
-    The words MEANING and BELONGING are the two axis of the &ldquo;ground floor.&rdquo; It represents the people fundamentals,
+    The words MEANING and BELONGING are the two axis of the &ldquo;ground floor&rdquo; (actually, I had them as the top floor, but Jose called the &ldquo;floor&rdquo;).
+It represents the people fundamentals,
     <div class="_center">
      <img
       src="/assets/img/pic-the-radical-foundation-house-1.svg"